Right Arrow

 Customizable dashboards reveal patterns in foot traffic, production workflows, and safety compliance across operations.
 The system supports unlimited user seats, ensuring all stakeholders—from floor operators to executives—can access relevant data without additional licensing costs.

-LVT offers surveillance monitoring and alert management capabilities.
-Users can watch live footage, communicate through loudspeakers, and gather evidence, but the platform's documented features do not include advanced analytics dashboards or sophisticated search capabilities.
+LVT offers monitoring and alert management capabilities.
+Users can watch live footage, communicate through loudspeakers, and gather evidence, but the platform's documented features do not include advanced analytics dashboards or robust search capabilities.

 Operational workflow support